Introduction

 If everything germinates together, it may also mature together.
 Then, during a hot spell, the whole row can bolt before you manage to use it.

-Sowing smaller batches every couple of weeks gives you a steadier harvest and reduces the risk of losing a whole crop to one burst of hot weather.
+Sowing smaller batches every couple of weeks gives you a steadier harvest and lowers the risk of losing a whole crop at once.

 Ignoring Early Warning Signs